Are OFWs required to pay Income Tax in the Philippines?

-Filipinos working abroad, also known as Overseas Filipino Workers (OFW), never lose their basic rights as citizens of the Philippines despite being present physically in another country.
-OFWs retain, among others, the right to vote, the right to be protected by the State, and the right to freely enter and exit the Philippines, their home country.
+Filipinos working abroad, also known as Overseas Filipino Workers (OFW), do not lose their basic rights as citizens of the Philippines despite working and being physically present in another country.

-With these rights, however, come the obligations and responsibilities associated with being Filipino.
+However, with these rights come the obligations and responsibilities associated with being Filipino.
 And one of these is the obligation to pay taxes to the Philippine government.

-The Bureau of Internal Revenue (BIR) reiterated the tax treatment of income earnings and money remittances of OFWs in Revenue Regulation No. 1-2011 signed on February 2011, and amended in part by Revenue Regulation No. 11-2012 issued on August 2012.
+The Bureau of Internal Revenue (BIR) reiterated the tax treatment of income earnings and money remittances of OFWs in Revenue Regulation No. 1-2011 and amended in part by Revenue Regulation No. 11-2012.

 Definition of an “OFW”

-To be officially recognized as an OFW, the Filipino must be duly registered as such with the Philippine Overseas Employment Administration (POEA) and must possess a valid Overseas Employment Certificate (OEC).
+To be officially recognized as an OFW, the Filipino must be duly registered with the Philippine Overseas Employment Administration (POEA) as an OFW.

-Philippine taxation laws require all Filipino citizens to be taxed based on the taxable income derived within and outside the Philippines.
+Philippine taxation laws require all Filipinos to be taxed based on the taxable income derived within and outside the Philippines.
 That means, regardless of source and its location, all incomes earned by citizens of the Philippines are taxable.

-Since OFWs usually pay income taxes already in the country they are working in, the Philippines exempts those taxable income of Filipinos through the virtue of tax reciprocity.
-With the tax reciprocity rule, Filipinos working abroad are taxed for incomes received there and are exempt from paying income taxes in the Philippines, in the same way that foreigners working in the Philippines are taxed here for incomes sourced within the Philippines and are also not required to pay income taxes anymore to their home country.
+With the tax reciprocity rule, Filipinos working abroad are exempt from paying income taxes in the Philippines, in the same way that foreigners working in the Philippines are taxed here for incomes sourced within the Philippines and are also not required anymore to pay income taxes to their home country.

 The tax rates for incomes received within the Philippines are as follows.

-Tax rates on passive income from the Philippines
+Tax rates on OFW incomes from the Philippines

-On the interest income from any bank deposit and yield or any monetary benefit from deposit substitutes and from trust funds and similar arrangements: 20% final tax
+- On interest income from any bank deposit and yield or any monetary benefit from deposit substitutes and from trust funds and similar arrangements: 20% final tax

-On any royalties received on books, as well as literary works and musical composition: 10% final tax
+- On royalties received on books, as well as literary works and musical composition: 10% final tax

 Tax exemptions for OFWs

-In addition to the tax exemption on incomes from sources outside the Philippines, OFWs are also entitled to a tax exemption on the travel tax, airport fee, and documentary stamp taxes (DST).
+In addition to the tax exemption on salaries received from sources outside the Philippines, OFWs are also entitled to a tax exemption on the travel tax, airport fee, and documentary stamp taxes (DST).